apexpl/apex_v1/docs/training/notification_controller.md

 then called the `$emailer->processor_emails()` method within our `pick_winner()` method.
 Let's create the notifications controller to send out the e-mails.
 Within terminal, type:

-`php apex.php create controller core:notifications:lottery training`
+`./apex create controller core:notifications:lottery training`

 This will create a new PHP file at */src/core/controller/notifications/lottery.php*, and will assign it to the "training" package, so upon publishing the package this PHP file will be included.
 Open this file, and enter the following contents: